rnrathod16/testFile/Ritesh_WD_ID_CLASS.md

 <br>

-# ***ID Selector*** :paperclip:
+# ***ID Selector*** :wrench:

-- ID Selector is used to select element with the **unique** ID name that is having the ID attribute
+- ID Selector is used to select element with the **unique** ID name that is having the ID attribute :ship:
-- The ID selector uses the ID attribute in tag to select a specific element
+- The ID selector uses the ID attribute in tag to select a specific element :oden:
-- ID name should not be repeated in the document
+- ID name should not be repeated in the document :bell:

-- The ID of a element is unique in page , so the id selector is used to select one unique element !
+- The ID of a element is unique in page , so the id selector is used to select one unique element :exclamation:
-- To style the element  we start with **( # )** followed by ID name
+- To style the element  we start with **( # )** followed by ID name :trophy:

 <br>

 **For ex :-**

-- In HTML Document we write
+- In HTML Document we write :pencil2:

 ```` html
 <div>